 It’s no secret that we love our Indian food at Luxuriate Life.
 Our scientist friends at Nottingham Trent University discovered that people can actually become addicted to curries because they arouse the senses and give us a natural high.
 An increasing number of Indian restaurants are now satisfying our addictions with many introducing delivery services for the first time.
-These delivery services are also a great way for restaurants to endure the impact that lockdown had on hospitality.

 Here are our favourite Indian restaurants now offering delivery.

 Marlow is full of gastronomic delights.
 Vaasu is the brand new Indian restaurant from twice Michelin starred chef Atul Kochhar, opening on 10 July.
 Vaasu will stay true to Atul’s passion for gastronomical discovery inspired by his travels across India.
 At Vaasu, it is all about North Indian cuisine which uses spices delicately along those key flavours that define the region like yoghurt, onions, tomatoes and garlic.

 Our favourite picks: There are some really inventive dishes we haven’t seen anywhere like Atul’s chicken tikka pie with mash and berry chutney.
 Staying with chicken, a chicken tikka dish was marinated in tangy rich Somerset cheddar, cream and basil.
 For mains, large tiger prawns were delicately spiced with caraway.
 Atul’s mum’s recipe of black lentils and the paneer & vegetable dumplings are also a must order.
 We like that sides can also be ordered as mains.
 Finish off with a mango and yoghurt mousse from Bengal.

 How to order: Order online at vaasurestaurant.co.uk.
 Delivery charge is £4 within a 5 mile radius.
 Collection also available.